Self-interaction and transport of solvated electrons in molten salts: Computational details

 \section{Computational details}

 MD simulations are performed with the \textsc{cp2k} code,\cite{hutter2014cp2k} version 9.1.
 The PBE and PBE0 functionals are parametrized according to the revised formulation also known as revPBE.\cite{zhang1998comment} The electronic density is expanded in the TZV2P-GTH Gaussian basis set.
+We employed G\"odecker-Teter-Hutter (GTH) pseudopotentials\cite{goedecker1996separable} encompassing electrons lying in the second shell, allowing for polarization effects which may contribute significantly to the accuracy of the simulations.\cite{ishii2015transport} Gaussian functions are mapped to a multi-grid with four levels; the plane-wave cutoff for the finest level is set to $400\,\mathrm{Ry}$, with a relative cutoff of $60\,\mathrm{Ry}$.
 Computations are sped up with the Auxiliary Density Matrix Method (ADMM).\cite{guidon2010auxiliary} The hybrid calculations employ a Coulomb operator truncated\cite{spencer2008efficient} at $6\,\text{\AA}$ to further reduce the computational effort while retaining its accuracy.
-Long-range Van der Waals interactions are modeled through Grimme's D3 corrections.\cite{grimme2010consistent}
+Long-range Van der Waals interactions are modeled through Grimme's D3 corrections.\cite{grimme2010consistent} All calculations are spin-polarized in the singlet state, which is energetically favored.~\cite{pegolo2020oxidation, kristoffersen2018chemistry}

-Both simulations sample the canonical ensemble at $1300\,\mathrm{K}$ through the Bussi-Donadio-Parrinello thermostat\cite{bussi2007canonical} with a time constant of $1\,\mathrm{ps}$, i.e. two thousands times the integration time-step of $0.5\,\mathrm{fs}$.
+Both MD simulations sample the canonical ensemble at $1300\,\mathrm{K}$ through the Bussi-Donadio-Parrinello thermostat\cite{bussi2007canonical} with a time constant of $1\,\mathrm{ps}$, i.e. two thousands times the integration time-step of $0.5\,\mathrm{fs}$.
 The Kohn-Sham wavefunctions are transformed to the basis of MLWFs~\cite{marzari2012maximally} through Jacobi rotations every $1\,\mathrm{fs}$ to collect WCs and spreads to be used to compute the charge flux of Eq.~\eqref{eq:J wannier}.
+The PBE simulation has been thermalized for $5\,\mathrm{ps}$.
+The production run is $50\,\mathrm{ps}$ long.
+The PBE0 simulation has been initialized from a snapshot drawn from the equilibrated PBE simulation, and then further thermalized for $2\,\mathrm{ps}$.
+The production run is $15\,\mathrm{ps}$ long.
+Input files can be found in Materials Cloud.\cite{talirz2020materials}